jjstwerff/Dryopea/doc/features/FEA0008_map.md

 Development
 -----------

 Overland map generation:
-- integrate png in language:
-    image: name, width, height, data
-    language as part of the library
+- simple case that reads the first terrain data
+- subproject with multiple source files parameters of the main function to indicate the initial png file
+- allow to read terrain data json file (assume correct format for now)
+- test the projects (compilation & running internally defined tests)
-- type of land (rough features from png?) mapping to a hex grid without distortion (scale)
+- type of land
+    mapping to a hex grid (correct x & y scale)
+- math and random functions
 - randomized water flow direction
 - amount of water
 - detailed height map, amount of sub-scaling of the original hexes